kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 - Helm 3 installed
 - Kubernetes 1.16+ with Beta APIs enabled
-- Kanister controller version 0.71.0 installed in your cluster, let's assume in Namespace `kanister`
+- Kanister controller version 0.72.0 installed in the cluster, let's assume in namespace `kanister`
 - Kanctl CLI installed (https://docs.kanister.io/tooling.html#install-the-tools)
 - VolumeSnapshots should be supported by CSI Driver and respective CRDs should be available